al2na/methylKit/README.md

 -------
 # Contribute to the development
 See the [trello board](https://trello.com/b/k2kv1Od7/methylkit) for methylKit development.
-You can contribute to the methylKit development via github ([http://github.com/al2na/methylKit/]) by checking out "development" branch, making your changes and doing a pull request (all of these should be done on the "development" branch NOT  on the "master" branch).
+You can contribute to the methylKit development via github ([http://github.com/al2na/methylKit/]) by opening an issue and discussing what you want to contribute, we will guide you from there.
 In addition, you should:

- * Bump up the version in the DESCRIPTION file on the 4th number.
-For example, the master branch has the version numbering as in "X.Y.Z".
-If you make a change to the development branch you should bump up the version in the DESCRIPTION file to "X.Y.Z.1".
-If there are already changes done in the development just bump up the fourth number.
+ * Bump up the version in the DESCRIPTION file on the 3rd number.
+For example, the master branch has the version numbering as in "X.Y.1".
+If you make a change to master branch you should bump up the version in the DESCRIPTION file to "X.Y.2".

  * Add your changes to the NEWS file as well under the correct version and appropriate section.
 Attribute the changes to yourself, such as "Contributed by X"